 If you have a question/comment about _NPCScan.Overlay please post it in it's comment section.

 NPCScan now tracks "vignettes".
 These are the little skulls appear on the minimap, that denote rare mobs.
 This is a beta feature and is disabled by default.
 Enabling this feature will alert you to a rare that's within minimap range, without any worries about having to clear your cache.
 When you get an alert you will be shown a target button similar to the standard mob alert, letting you know that a vignette mob was detected.
 Clicking on the target button will try and target the mob.
-Once a mob is targeted, the target button will update to reflect the mob found.

 When a rare mob is found, _NPCScan alerts you by playing a loud and distinctive sound, making your screen pulse red, and displaying an animated Targeting Button.
 To get a feel for what this alert looks and sounds like, try the “Test Found Alert” button in the addon's main Interface Options panel.
 (See the Options section below.)